First Presbyterian Church - New York City (Photo: John Rust)

 Solid State combination action

-2 manuals, 21 stops, 6 ranks
+2 manuals, 21 registers, 6 stops, 6 ranks

-The organ in Alexander Chapel was built in 2004 by Glück New York of New York City.
+The organ in Alexander Chapel was built in 2004 by Sebastian M. Glück of New York City.
 It replaces an Allen electronic instrument, and was the gift of Mrs. Betty Jones in memory of her late husband, Rees.
 The pipework is fashioned of red oak, poplar, walnut, planed 50% tin, and flamed copper for the basses of the 8’ Dulciana which flank the main soundboard.
 The 16’ Double Dulciana utilizes free reeds in the manner of a 19th century French harmonium, with a seamless transition to the bottom octave.
 An unusual tonal feature is the 4/5’ Choral Bass which, when drawn with the 4’ and 2’ flutes, provides a horn-like, reedy cantus firmus voice.

 Although the organ’s pipework is unenclosed, a balanced expression pedal is provided for practice purposes.